Heritage

 Study Areas

-This study focuses on the Main Street, which is the commercial hub of Grenfell, and largely follows the boundaries of the Tropman and Tropman study.
-Rygate Square and the railway station at the western and railway station at the western end have not been included, as visually they are not part of the Main Street commerial area.
+This study focuses on the Main Street, which is the commercial hub of Grenfell, and largely follows the boundaries of the Tropman & Tropman study.
+Rygate Square and the railway station at the western and railway station at the western end have not been included, as visually they are not part of the Main Street commercial area.
 For similar reasons the eastern boundary has been identified as the intersection of Short Street and Burrangong Street.
 The numbering system within this Main Street study follows that of the Tropman and Tropman study.

-Grenfell Main Street Heritage Study(PDF, 948KB)
+Grenfell Main Street Heritage Study - Volume 2(PDF, 27MB)